microsoft/pi-azure-recipes/03_cv/readme.md

 1. Once the script finishes navigate to the *client* folder press **Ctrl + H* to show hidden files.

-1. Open the newly created *.env* file in a text editor and fill in you key and endpoint
+1. Open the newly created *.env* file in a text editor and fill in your key and endpoint
     ```
     SUBSCRIPTION_KEY='YOUR-SUBSCRIPTION-KEY'
     ENDPOINT='YOUR-ENDPOINT'